HONG KONG WETLAND PARK

-Opened in May 2006, Hong Kong Wetland Park covers a 61 hectare wetland reserve area on the outskirts of Tin Shui Wai in the north-west New Territories near the mainland border and has attracted over 3 million visitors during its first five years of operation.
+Opened in May 2006, Hong Kong Wetland Park covers a 61 hectare wetland reserve area on the outskirts of Tin Shui Wai in the north-west New Territories near the mainland border, It attracted over 3 million visitors during its first five years of operation.
 The park includes freshwater swamps, streams, mangroves, farmlands, fishponds, reedbeds, butterfly garden, floating boardwalk, three bird hides, crocodile enclosure and a large visitor centre.

 Main Entrance, Hong Kong Wetland Park